benkyd/legolog/docs/CLIENT-FRAMEWORK.md

 Within the HTML, any instance of `{this.state.}` will be replaced with the internal state of the component.

-The `PostLoad` method is called once the component has been loaded and attatched to the DOM.
+The `OnMount` method is called once the component has been loaded and attatched to the DOM.
 This is where you can do any post-load setup.
 It is only called once and it's return value becomes the state of the component.